poconnor-pilz/mgrpc-java/readme.md

 In general if the client has permissions to publish to server/i/service/method then it should be able to get permissions to subscribe to server/o/{clientId}/#
 However the MqttChannel can also be parameterised with a replyTopicPrefix for flexibility.
-In this case replies for that client will be sent to:
+In this case all replies for that MqttChannel will be sent to:

     {replyToPrefix}/{service}/{method}/{callId}